 Souls Ship Description

 Fig.1 shows the underworld ship rock art (engraved upside down meaning sailing in the underworld) from the Negev Desert and the Aegean ship (not a rock art) pulled by a fish.
 The ships transport the souls, represented by the flipped vertical lines, to the underworld (Golan A. 1991).

 The circle in scene1 represents a sun leading the upside-down boat on a night journey.
 The Aegean ship scene2, added here in order to illustrate that the idea of a fish as a psychopomp existed in other cultures, is attacked by a huge snake a typical scenario for underworld journey; the souls are situated under the snake.
 In scene3 the boat, upside down (red), comprised of the horizontal line on top, that ends as a fork carrying the souls attached to the ship.
 Under the boat, a bird is flying (blue) with stretched wings bringing more souls for the final journey.

 Underworld Journey Fish Rock Art

-In Fig.3 the fish carrying the souls (the stick figures on the fish top) advances toward the sun that is attacked by a snake (the red symbol).
-This reminds the Egyptian myth of the sun’s underworld journey at night (see Sun Journey).
+In Fig.3, the fish, symbol4, carries the souls (the stick figures on the fish top symbol3) advances toward the sun (symbol2).
+The snake (symbol1) attacks the sun to hinder its progress.
+This scene reminds the sun’s underworld journey described in the Egyptian myth. (see Sun Journey).